biopython/biopython.github.io/wiki/Download.md

 ### Installation Instructions

-For **Windows** 32-bit we provided click-and-run installers (specific to your version of Python), but you will first need to install some prerequisite software (listed below, in particular, NumPy).
-See the old releases at the end of this page.

-For **Windows** 64-bit we used to recommend the [Windows 64bit installers or wheel files](http://www.lfd.uci.edu/~gohlke/pythonlibs/) (specific to your version of Python) kindly provided by Christoph Gohlke.

-Most **Linux** distributions will include an optional Biopython package (described below), and will take care of any prerequisite software automatically.

-Recent version of Python (starting with Python 2.7.9 and Python 3.4) include the Python package management tool ``pip``, which allows an easy installation on all platforms.
+Recent versions of Python (starting with Python 2.7.9 and Python 3.4) include the Python package management tool ``pip``, which allows an easy installation on all platforms.
 Try: